List of Assyrian kings: Early names in king lists

-The Assyrian King List includes a long sequence of rulers before Assyria's first confidently attested kings (of the Puzur-Ashur dynasty), though it is suspected by modern scholars that at least portions of this line of rulers is invented since none of the names are attested in contemporary records and many of the names of the earliest rulers rhyme (suggesting an invented pattern).
-This is further corroborated by the absence of certain figures in the list known to have ruled in Assur prior to the Puzur-Ashur dynasty (the governors under Assur's foreign rulers).
+The Assyrian King List includes a long sequence of rulers before Assyria's first confidently attested kings (of the Puzur-Ashur dynasty), though it is suspected by modern scholars that at least portions of this line of rulers are invented since none of the names are attested in contemporary records and many of the names of the earliest rulers rhyme (suggesting an invented pattern).
+This is further corroborated by the absence of certain figures in the list known to have ruled in Assur before the Puzur-Ashur dynasty (the governors under Assur's foreign rulers).
 The Synchronistic King List diverges from the Assyrian King List and considers Erishum I (r. c.
 1974–1935 BC), the fourth king of the Puzur-Ashur dynasty, to be the first king of Assyria.
 Though it includes earlier names, the Assyrian King List does not list the length of the rule of any king before Erishum I.

 Given that the earliest rulers are described as "kings who lived in tents", they, if real, may not have ruled Assur at all but rather have been nomadic tribal chieftains somewhere in its vicinity.
 As in the Sumerian King List, several names may also have belonged to rulers who were contemporaries/rivals, rather than successors and predecessors of one another.
 Some researchers have dismissed these names as a mixture of Amorite tribal-geographical names with no relation to Assyria at all.
 It is possible that the 'kings who were ancestors', who are not attested in any other sources as present at Assur, refer to the ancestors of Shamshi-Adad I (r. c.
-1808–1776 BC), given that other sources claim that his father was named Ilu-kabkabu, and they might thus not actually have been kings of Assyria, but rather rulers of Terqa, Shamshi-Adad's supposed ancestral home.
+1808–1776 BC), given that other sources claim that his father was named Ilu-kabkabu, and they might thus not have been kings of Assyria, but rather rulers of Terqa, Shamshi-Adad's supposed ancestral home.
 Including these figures may have served to justify Shamshi-Adad's rise to the throne, either through obscuring his non-Assyrian origins or through inserting his ancestors into the sequence of Assyrian kings.

 The early portion of the Assyrian King List contains these otherwise historically unverified names: